On the homogenization of the Stokes problem in a perforated domain: Proof of a covering lemma

 The covering $(T_{\kappa})_{\kappa \in \Kappa_{\ell^0}}$ is then made of disjoint cubes of width $1$ satisfying \eqref{eq_couloirapp}.
 We have obtained the required covering of $\mathbb R^3.$ \end{proof}

 {\bf Acknowledgement.} The author would like to thank Laurent Desvillettes, Ayman Moussa, Franck Sueur, Laure Saint-Raymond and Mark Wilkinson for many stimulating discussions on the topic.
-The author is partially supported by the ANR-13-BS01-0003-01 project DYFICOLTI.
+The author is partially supported by the ANR projects ANR-13-BS01-0003-01 and ANR-15-CE40-0010.